GitTorre/ContainerObserver/README.md

 #### Steps
 - Clone repo.
 - Install [.Net Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
-- Download and install the Windows-SelfContained nupkg file from the [FabricObserver repo's Releases section](https://github.com/microsoft/service-fabric-observer/releases).
+- Download and install the latest Windows-SelfContained nupkg file from the [FabricObserver repo's Releases section](https://github.com/microsoft/service-fabric-observer/releases).
 - Update the ContainerObserver CPU/Mem threshold values in ApplicationManifest_Modified.xml file (this will be renamed to ApplicationManifest.xml and copied to correct location during post-build event step).
 Also, update parameters for any other observer you care about since you will be deploying FabricObserver with your plugin in place.
 - Build the ContainerObserver project.
 - Deploy FabricObserver to your cluster.
 Your new observer will be managed and run just like any other observer.